-On the first Tuesday of each month, the American Savings Education Council (ASEC) shares information about the latest research and updates on new (and old but relevant) tools, as well as keep you up-to-date on various events, conferences, and symposiums relevant to ASEC's Mission: To make saving and retirement planning a priority for all Americans.
+Welcome to the February 2014 issue of $avings Account$, a monthly publication of the American Savings Education Council (ASEC)!
+On the first Tuesday of each month we plan to share with you information about the latest research and updates on new (and old but relevant) tools, as well as keep you up to date on various events, conferences, and symposiums relevant to ASEC's Mission: to make saving and retirement planning a priority for all Americans.

 If you've got something to share - an event announcement, a product update, new research - please email me at email@example.com, and we'll be happy to pass it along in our next issue!

 will be held on Wednesday, April 9, 2014.

 At The Barbara Jordan Conference Center - Kaiser Family Foundation

 1330 G Street NW (between 13th and 14th Streets) | Washington, DC 20005

 Why Wait?
 Register Today and Save Your Seat at:

 Please feel free to share this invitation with a friend or colleague!

 Last issue we asked readers if they preferred saving money to spending it, and a third said that they did, indeed, prefer saving.
 However, the rest of the respondents said that they preferred spending...though only after saving!